TunsAdrian/Encounter-Difficulty/README.md

 The monster information is taken from [D&amp;D 5e API](https://www.dnd5eapi.co), so an internet connection is always required for the application to work.

+For more information regarding the usage of the application, consult the following [documentation](https://github.com/TunsAdrian/Encounter-Difficulty/blob/master/Documentation.pdf).

 Screenshot from the D&amp;D Combat Encounter Difficulty:

 ![Alt text](/Assets/application_screenshot.png?raw=true "Optional Title")